08Aristodemus24/chronic-disease-analyses/notes.md

 * Databricks

 ### Data lake house:
+basically allows the flexibility to still access raw data formats like a data like e.g. s3 and mold them into a structured format like a table.
+That's why it's called lake house, because from a lake you can find the raw materials around it and build a house.
 * Apache iceberg
 * Delta lake

+### NoSQL DBs for Big Data:
+* Apache Cassandra
+* MongoDB
+* Apache HBase

+### Vector Databases (for storing coefs of machine/deep learning models, or vector representations of words/images/videos)
+* Pinecone

+### Graph databases (for knowledge graphs)
+* neo4j

 ### Data processing (not pandas that's for kids):
 #### Batch processing:
 * Apache spark
+* Data Build Tool

 #### Stream processing:
 * Apache kafka